jdittrich/userNeedResearchBook/text/allURBook.md

 ## Digital or analog analysis?

 If you analyze your data using paper notes, your titles will be written on a sticky note of a specific color (choose one, but stick with it).
-If you use a word processor, use a headline for the groups titles.
+If you use a word processor, use a headline for the groups’ titles.

 After annotating your data you should take the decision in which media you want to conduct your analysis:
 Digital in a word processor, where lines hold the basic units of data, or analog on paper, where sticky notes are your means of dealing with the data.